lalitpatel/neomodel/doc/source/properties.rst

 Dates and times
 ===============

+Neomodel has support for Neo4J Temporal types introduced in Neo4j 3.4.

-The *DateTimeProperty* accepts `datetime.datetime` objects of any timezone and stores them as a UTC epoch value.
+The *DateTimeProperty* accepts `datetime.datetime` objects of any timezone and deflates back to neotime.DateTime
-These epoch values are inflated to datetime.datetime objects with the UTC timezone set.

-The *DateProperty* accepts datetime.date objects which are stored as a string property 'YYYY-MM-DD'.
+The *DateProperty* also accepts datetime.date objects and deflates back to neotime.Date

+The *TimeProperty* also accepts datetime.date objects and deflates back to neotime.Time

 The `default_now` parameter specifies the current time as the default value::